wp-plugins/sabines-zoom-gallery/readme.txt

 1. Upload the pictures in which you want the zoom effect when you are editing your page or post.
 That way they get attached to the post or page.
 Add the shortcode [sabineszoom] to the text.
 2. View the images already uploaded to the current page or post by selecting **Uploaded to this page** option from the pulldown menu. **Don't insert the images into the textfield.**
+3. By default the large image is shown
+4. The caption disappears onmousever

 == Changelog ==